jespernytun/missile-guidance-sim/README.md

 -  (Q,R) represent the cost function for the LQR controller

 ## About the code
-This project is a 2D missile guidence simulator, made to make me understand the limits a proportional controller, and an introduction to the LQR and Proportional Navigation controllers.
+This project is a 2D missile guidance simulator, made to make me understand the limits a proportional controller, and an introduction to the LQR and Proportional Navigation controllers.

-The simulation displayed using pygame, and plots the real time position of the different missiles and the target, with a HUD with useful telemetry for eachh of the 3 missiles.
-The target is self is random — it spawns somwhere between ((200,600)(200,600)), with an undetermined speed and angle.
+The simulation displayed using pygame, and plots the real time position of the different missiles and the target, with a HUD with useful telemetry for each of the 3 missiles.
+The target is self is random — it spawns somwehere between ((200,600)(200,600)), with an undetermined speed and angle.

 After the simulation is finished, two plots will appear to compare the performance of the missiles.
 The first plot is the total accumulated effort.
 It is calculaed by adding up all the changes to theta.
-This variable is something you'd like to minimize, to optimalize performance.
+This variable is something you'd like to minimize, to optimize performance.
 ```python
 effort.append(effort[-1] + abs(u*dt))
 ```